EduardoZepeda/coffee-bytes-hugo/content/posts/javascript/python-vs-javascript-2021-cual-es-el-mejor-diferencias-y-similitudes/index.en.md

 - python
 coverImage: images/PythonVSJavascript.jpg
 date: '2020-12-10'
-description: Learn the differences between Javascript and Python, two of the most popular modern programming languages.
-I analyze their syntax, speed, packages, etc.
+description: In this Post I tackle the question Javascript vs Python and explain my opinion on every aspect of both languages, so you can have an overall view of these programming tools
 keyword: javascript vs python
 keywords:
 - python